Asia stocks plunge as fears of recession grow

 Editor

-Taiwan’s stock exchange will hold a press conference on Monday to calm investor fears after markets in many major Asian economies plunged on Monday.
+Taiwan’s stock exchange has called an urgent press conference to calm investor fears after markets in many major Asian economies plunged on Monday.

 Stocks fell over seven per cent in morning trade in Taiwan, with tech shares, including of TSMC, nosediving as investors sold off their stakes in one of Asia’s top performing markets this year.

-The Nikkei in Japan opened lower on Monday, extending losses to 10 per cent, amid fears of a recession in the US.
+Japan’s benchmark Nikkei 225 stock index plunged 12.4 per cent later in the day, closing down 4,451 points at 31,458 on Monday amid fears of a recession in the US.

 South Korea’s Kospi also plunged by over seven per cent while Singapore’s Straits Times Index and Australia’s All Ordinaries slid more than three per cent, reported Nikkei Asia.